 Professional Standing Committee

-The Professional Standing Committee of the Center for Psychological Studies is appointed by the dean of the center and serves in a variety of capacities related to the review of student professional standing matters.
+The Professional Standing Committee of the College of Psychology is appointed by the dean of the college and serves in a variety of capacities related to the review of student professional standing matters.
 The committee consists of faculty, a student representative and other members as appointed by the dean.

 The committee may be asked to review alleged violations of the University Student Code of Conduct, including academic standards and ethical standards of the field.
 In addition, the committee may conduct reviews concerning emotional behavior problems serious enough to suggest interference with professional functioning, academic performance, or performance in a clinical practicum or internship setting.

 The purpose of the committee’s review and recommendations are not limited to disciplinary actions, but may encompass efforts to remediate a deficiency or problems so that the student can continue his or her education and function competently as a professional.
 Committee activities are designed to insure a process by which all relevant facts can be determined, including providing the student with full opportunity to present important information.
 Actions the committee may recommend to the dean could include, but are not limited to remediation, referral, warning, or sanctions up to suspension or termination.

 In instances of complaints regarding violations of Student Conduct and Academic Responsibility, the dean may charge the committee with conducting a formal investigation into the facts pertaining to allegations of misconduct.
 In such cases, the committee will adhere to professional standing committee guidelines that insure a timely and complete review of the facts.
 The process will insure that the student and involved parties have opportunity to present relevant information.